-All that sweat, sand and seaweed calls for a ramped up bathing routine – or does it?
-Is there such a thing as too much bathing, or too little?
+When it comes to getting clean, is there such a thing as too much bathing, or too little?
+How often do you bathe an infant?
 And how do you coax reluctant kids into the tub?
 We consulted the experts for some advice on bathing children at every age.

-Dr. G. Christopher Popp, a pediatrician and internal medicine specialist with LifeTime Medical Associates in Rochester Hills, advises parents to keep newborn babies out of the bathwater, at least at first.
+Dr. G. Christopher Popp, a southeast Michigan pediatrician and internal medicine specialist, advises parents to keep newborn babies out of the bathwater, at least at first.

-“You shouldn’t submerge them until the umbilical cord falls off, and then bathing every two to three days is adequate until they’re moving around, playing, falling in the dirt, that kind of stuff,” says Popp, a father himself of three children ages 10 to 14.
+“You shouldn’t submerge them until the umbilical cord falls off, and then bathing every two to three days is adequate until they’re moving around, playing, falling in the dirt, that kind of stuff,” says Popp, a father himself of three children.